The Pros and Cons of Water Popping

-- It allows the satin to be applied more evenly across the floor
+- It allows the stain to be applied more evenly across the floor

-- It raises the wood fibers so the stain goes deep in the wood for a nice finish
+- It raises the wood fibers so the stain goes deep into the wood for a nice finish

 - It helps create a professional look and feel without any sanding marks

 It is important to use a precise quantity of water.
 Too much water can oversaturate the wood.
 This can cause the wood to swell in the short term.
 In the long term – as humidity decreases – the wood will release the excess moisture.